Back to Blink Guides

 Verify camera and Sync Module signal strength

-Check Blink app signal indicators for both camera and Sync Module before troubleshooting deeper.
+Check Blink app signal indicators for both camera and Sync Module before testing deeper.
 Live view timeout is most often caused by weak device-to-module or module-to-WiFi links.

 2